elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-properties-methods.md

 document.forms[0]; // the first form in the document
 ```

-<p>When we have a form, then any element is available in the named collection form.elements.</p>
+<p>Any element in the named collection "form.elements" are available when we have a form.</p>
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>